Muhdsyaz/Artificial-Intelligence-Project/README.md

 ## E   TRAINING THE PREDICTION

-We are now ready to train our face mask detector using Keras, TensorFlow, and Deep Learning.
+We are now ready to train our model using Keras, TensorFlow, and Deep Learning.

-From there, open up a terminal, and execute the following command:

 COMING SOON!!! zzzzzzzz